 Where Can I File an Injury Case If I Was Hurt in Chicago But Live in a Different State?

-An important part of the legal process is determining what court can and should hear your case.
+An important part of the legal process is determining which court can and should hear your case.
 Not all courts are the same.
 Certain courts may only hear specific kinds of cases based on varying criteria.
 Generally, for injury cases, state courts often hear cases based on certain jurisdictional details.

 File Your Case in Illinois